ucdavis-ice/UrbanFootprintCurriculum/installation.rst

 If the installation pauses on:
 ::
-  git log -n 1 --color=never --pretty=oneline
+  git rev-list HEAD --max-count=1 --pretty --oneline

 Press "q" to continue.